Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/en/faq.md

 ### Is simulcast supported?

-Currently, version 1.0 does not support simulcast.
+Currently, we do not support simulcast.

 ### Can you broadcast the feed from multiple cameras?